Major difference between managed and unmanaged forests

 Unmanaged forest: Unthinned stand

-A 100-year old stand that has been formed by active selection from when it was first regenerated, compared with a stand where no measures have been taken.
+A 100-year-old stand that has been formed by active selection since it was first regenerated, compared to a stand where no measures have been taken.

 Managed forest: Time for regeneration felling